zeus-dev919/coco-marketplace-front/README.md

-# ICICB Marketplace Frontend
+# Crypto-Coco Marketplace Frontend

-This is ICICB marketplace frontend.
+This is Crypto-Coco marketplace frontend.